Spend a day with us at Lakeshore Park in Knoxville, TN

 Have you ever explored all of Lakeshore Park

-Huie Woodland Playground at Lakeshore Park
+Huie Woodland Playground

 May 8th 2024, Huie Woodland Playground opened!!
 Who misses the days when you just went outside to play with what was around you?
 Where you made log steps, tree houses and climbed on big rocks?
 Well Knoxville’s Lakeshore Park now has this fun new nature- inspired playground your kids will love and will connect your children to nature.
 Your whole family will enjoy the area.